helpmefindlaw/docs/docs/use-cases/contract-drafting.md

 5. Finalize the clause.
 6. Given the above steps taken, draft a non-compete clause in an employment agreement for a consulting firm in Australia.

-For items 1, the agent was able to use the `HelpMeFindLawCompletionTool` to research the applicable laws through searching the legal database of HelpMeFindLaw.
+For items 1, the agent was able to use the `LawMeCompletionTool` to research the applicable laws through searching the legal database of Lawme.ai.
 It was then able to build on this research with 2-6 draft and review a clause in answer to the provided prompt.

 We could improve this workflow by adding an LLM fine-tunned on contract drafting as for Step 3.